Barbara Attwood Integrative Arts Psychotherapist & Counsellor HCPC & UKCP reg.

 My previous roles have been with Adult Social Services for those with learning disabilities and difficulties, delivering education in social development, counselling, art therapy and advocacy training.
 I lectured in Further Education teaching social care courses: supervising and counselling individual students.
 I taught all ages, 16+ to adult, including those with special needs, learning difficulties and learning disabilities.
 In my creative approach to psychotherapy I often combine the arts; I find this adds valuable depth to my integrative approach to practice.

 I have regular supervision with a UKCP registered supervisor.
 This enables me to work with my clients’ best interests: providing my clients’ with a well-balanced and thoughtful practice.

-As a registered Arts Psychotherapist HCPC, I stand by the standards of the Health & Care Professions Council and the professional codes of ethics of the United Kingdom Council of Psychotherapy.
-I have professional membership with Institute for Arts in Therapies and Education and British Association of Art Therapists.
+I am a registered HCPC Arts Psychotherapist and registered UKCP Integrative Arts Psychotherapist.
+I stand by the standards of the Health & Care Professions Council and the professional codes of ethics of the United Kingdom Council of Psychotherapy.
+I am a professional member of the Humanistic and Integrative Psychotherapy College and the Institute for Arts in Therapies and Education.

 Training, qualifications & experience

 - CPD study areas include:-

 - Specialised area -Jungian Sand-tray practice -London Art Therapy Centre

 - Mindfulness Training - MBSR -Mindfulness Sussex

 - Cognitive Behavioural Training - particularly in the specialised area of Weight Loss

 - Master of Arts: Integrative Arts Psychotherapy - Institute for Arts in Therapies and Education - London Metropolitan University